Lester L. Wolff: U.S. House of Representatives

 In 1957, Wolff was selected by the U.S. House of Representatives as chairman of the Advisory Committee to the Subcommittee on Consumer Study.
 Early in his life, he was a liberal Republican, but switched parties, disillusioned with the increasingly conservative direction of the Republican Party under Barry Goldwater.

 He was elected to Congress in 1964 and served from January 3, 1965, until January 3, 1981.
 He initially represented the 3rd district but later through redistricting the 6th district.
 Wolff served as Chairman of the Asian and Pacific Affairs Committee, and the Select Committee on Narcotics Abuse and Control.
 He commanded the Congressional Squadron of the Civil Air Patrol, rising to the rank of colonel.

-In Congress, Wolff supported the agenda of President Lyndon B. Johnson.
-He voted for Voting Rights Act of 1965 and for the creation of Medicare and Medicaid, and was an active participant in the civil rights movement, attending the funeral of Martin Luther King Jr. Wolff opposed creation of the Long Island Sound link.
+In Congress, Wolff voted for the Voting Rights Act of 1965 and the creation of Medicare and Medicaid.
+He was an active participant in the civil rights movement who attended the funeral of Martin Luther King Jr. Wolff opposed creation of the Long Island Sound link.
 He was an opponent of the Vietnam War.
-He was an enthusiastic advocate of stricter gun laws, even the sale of automatic-opening knives.
+He was an advocate of stricter gun laws.

 Wolff was known as one of the most 'travel-happy' representatives of Congress while in office, frequently going abroad on congressional 'fact-finding' tours.
-During Wolff's 1978 visit as a member of a congressional delegation to the People's Republic of China (PRC), he met with Deng Xiaoping.
-The Deng-Wolff Conversation conducted during this time was credited for its particular importance in the establishment of formal diplomatic relations between the PRC and the United States.
-Wolff is the author of the Taiwan Relations Act, signed into law on April 10, 1979.
-The TRA was born of the need of the United States to find a way to protect its significant security and commercial interests in the Republic of China in the wake of President Jimmy Carter’s termination of diplomatic relations and a mutual defense treaty of 25 years.
+Wolff was part of a 1978 congressional delegation to China, where he met with Deng Xiaoping.
+Wolff was also the author of the Taiwan Relations Act which was signed into law on April 10, 1979.
 Wolff later leveraged his experience in Asian affairs to work as a paid lobbyist for Myanmar’s repressive military government.

-Wolff introduced amendments to the White House-sponsored Foreign Assistance Act of 1969 to restore the initiative for direct peace talks between Israel and the Arab states.
+Wolff introduced amendments to the White House-sponsored Foreign Assistance Act of 1969 which tried to restore the initiative for direct peace talks between Israel and the Arab states.
 He also played a role in the Camp David Accords.
 Wolff was defeated for reelection in an upset by 27-year-old Republican John LeBoutillier in 1980.